 As your First Lady, I love working with children – the future of Florida – and I hope to visit your local school or library someday soon.
 When you are in Tallahassee, I hope you will stop by to visit the Florida Governor’s Mansion.
 I would love to meet you.

-After graduating from high school, Ann attended community college and worked full time, while Gov. Scott was in the Navy and in law school.
-Ann enjoys interior decorating and received her degree in business administration from Southern Methodist University in Dallas, Texas.
+After graduating from high school, the First Lady attended community college and worked full time, while Governor Scott was in the Navy and attended law school.
+She received her degree in business administration from Southern Methodist University in Dallas, Texas.

-An avid reader, the First Lady spends time visiting students at schools and libraries across Florida, encouraging them to read and to write.
+An avid reader, the First Lady loves traveling the state, sharing her passion for reading and literacy with Florida’s students.
 She believes that great readers become great learners, and early learning leads to academic success.
 As a mother, she also knows that healthy bodies make healthy minds.
 She urges Floridians of all ages to eat healthy and get out and play.

-At every opportunity, Ann takes time to thank military children and families for their services and sacrifices to our great state and our country.
-The First Lady loves to showcase the beauty and history of the Mansion, and has opened the Florida Governor’s Mansion for children to visit throughout the school year, and often will greet tours to share her personal stories of the home.
-Ann loves to showcase the beauty and history of the Mansion and invites all Floridians to visit the people’s house in Tallahassee.
+At every opportunity, the First Lady takes time to thank military children and families for their services and sacrifices to our great state and our country.
+The First Lady loves to showcase the beauty and history of the Mansion, and has opened the Florida Governor’s Mansion for children and families to visit throughout the school year, and will often greet tours to share her personal stories of the home.

-Throughout their lives, Ann and Gov. Scott have been committed to their community locally and around the world.
+Throughout their lives, the Governor and First Lady have been committed to their community locally and around the world.
 They support the Salvation Army, United Way, Naples Zoo, Children’s Museum of Naples, and World Vision, where the Scott family worked to create a primary health care system in Bunyala, Kenya.
-Together, they fund an entrepreneur contest at George Washington University where their daughter received her business degree.
-Ann also has donated her time to Liberty Youth Ranch, a home for abandoned, abused, neglected and orphaned children in Collier County.
+Together, they fund an entrepreneurship contest at George Washington University where their daughter, Allison, received her business degree.
+The First Lady has also donated her time to Liberty Youth Ranch, a home for abandoned, abused, neglected, and orphaned children in Collier County.

 Follow First Lady Ann Scott on Twitter and Facebook –